-Objective Summary of the performed operations and accomplishments 4.4 Strategy of PZU Group for the years The corporate customer · · · · · · · · · · · · · · · · · · · 2015-2020 - The PZU 3.0 Strategy Regaining market position and maintaining profitability (in Poland) Operating profit for 2014 in the corporate insurance segment was 11.7% higher than in 2011.
+Objective Summary of the performed operations and accomplishments The corporate customer Regaining market position and maintaining profitability (in Poland) Operating profit for 2014 in the corporate insurance segment was 11.7% higher than in 2011.
 According to the PFSA data, PZU is the market leader after three quarters of 2014 in the category of "enterprises and other entities" in terms of value of gross premium written - 42.2% in motor own damage, 47.6% in MTPL insurance, 19.0% in other insurance.
-The PZU Strategy for the years 2015-2020 - PZU 3.0 - was approved in January 2015.
-WWW.PZU.PL/RELACJE- INWESTORSKIE/SPOLKA/STRATEGIA Other areas of activity Mission The operations of PZU Group until the year 2020 have the Effective capital and investment policy Five-year Eurobonds issuance in the amount of EUR 500 million.
+Other areas of activity Effective capital and investment policy Five-year Eurobonds issuance in the amount of EUR 500 million.
 The high rating and good strategy realisation results allowed for the most beneficial bonds issuance by the Polish company on the international market.
 PLN 4,663.0 million of PZU's 2013 net profit paid as dividend.
 Continuation of the work aimed at preparing PZU Group to comply with the regulatory requirements related to the Solvency II Directive.
 Acquisition of the prestigious logistic property portfolio.
-PZU Group acquired four logistics parks located in Łódź, Wrocław, and Gdańsk for EUR approximately 140 million. following mission: "We are PZU!
-We ensure peace of mind and a sense of security."
-Expansion in Central and Eastern Europe Strengthening of the position in Central and Eastern Europe resulting from the acquisition of the leaders on the following markets: Lithuanian - Lietuvos Draudimas AB and Latvian - AAS Balta, as well as the Estonian branch of Codan Forsikring A/S. • Our role is to p Conditions for implementa ation security.
-Our C well and that is Modern and integrated customer service model and effective operations Implementation of direct claims handling.
+PZU Group acquired four logistics parks located in Łódź, Wrocław, and Gdańsk for EUR approximately 140 million.
+Expansion in Central and Eastern Europe Strengthening of the position in Central and Eastern Europe resulting from the acquisition of the leaders on the following markets: Lithuanian - Lietuvos Draudimas AB and Latvian - AAS Balta, as well as the Estonian branch of Codan Forsikring A/S. Conditions for implementa tion Modern and integrated customer service model and effective operations Implementation of direct claims handling.
 91.5 % of customers were satisfied with the claims handling process (a customer satisfaction survey conducted on a sample of approx. 24 thousand people in 2014).
 First insurance company on the Polish market to introduce a fleet of replacement cars (300 hybrid vehicles available throughout the country).
 Introduction of new functions of the Everest policy system.
 By the end of 2014 the Everest platform was used to issue 27 thousand policies daily.
 Establishment of the Organizatorzy Pomocy Poszkodowanym w Wypadkach team [Providers of Assistance to Accident Victims].
-Clients As a result of or watchdogs".
-Or we actively inflin in customer se HR: business partner/ committed employees/ results-oriented culture Another survey of PZU employee commitment was held.
+HR: business partner/ committed employees/ results-oriented culture Another survey of PZU employee commitment was held.
 The 2013 involvement index was 48% compared to 40% in the prior year.
 Revitalisation and standardisation of the branches and the change in the customer service model on many levels.
 Introduction of an e-learning training module dedicated to PZU Group.
 Start of the next round of practices and internships in PZU Group.
 The campaign "Upoluj najlepszy staż w mieście" (Hunt Down the Top Internship in Town) was held.
 Inauguration of the Menedżer 2.0 development programme which is the continuation of the "Lider 2.0" programme, addressed to the management.
 The "PZU.
 Przyciągamy najlepszych" (PZU, We Attract the Best) campaign was conducted to help the company acquire the best candidates.
 The message was for both experienced experts and academic students and graduates.
 The "W trosce o serce" (Care for the Heart) programme covered over 1,200 women working at PZU.
 The start of implementation of a new personnel and salary system.
-As a leader on to deliver extra to deliver e